AngleSharp/AngleSharp/README.md

 If you know some feature that AngleSharp is currently missing, and you are willing to implement the feature, then your contribution is more than welcome!
 Also if you have a really cool idea - do not be shy, we'd like to hear it.

 If you have an idea how to improve the API (or what is missing) then posts / messages are also welcome.
-For instance there have been ongoing discussions about some styles that have been used by AngleSharp (e.g. `HTMLDocument` instead of `HtmlDocument`) in the past.
+For instance there have been ongoing discussions about some styles that have been used by AngleSharp (e.g., `HTMLDocument` or `HtmlDocument`) in the past.
 In the end AngleSharp stopped using `HTMLDocument` (at least visible outside of the library).
 Now AngleSharp uses names like `IDocument`, `IHtmlElement` and so on.
-This change would not have been possible without fruitful discussions.
+This change would not have been possible without such fruitful discussions.

 The project is always searching for additional contributors.
 Even if you do not have any code to contribute, but rather an idea for improvement, a bug report or a mistake in the documentation.
 These are the contributions that keep this project active.